GEEPERs: Principal Stratification using Principal Scores and Stacked Estimating Equations: Introduction

-On the other hand, \citet{jo2002}, \citet{ding2011}, \citet{jiangDing2021}, and others have shown that, under certain circumstances, researchers can use baseline covariates to identify and estimate principal effects without relying on principal ignorability.
-This paper expands on those identification results by presenting a new set of principal effect estimators, and associated standard error estimates, based on a general estimating equations (or M-estimation or method-of-moments) \citep{stefanskiBoos}.
-It turns out that, under certain general conditions, principal effects can be estimated with a simple, two-step procedure: first, estimate principal scores with logistic regression or another M-estimator; then, impute unknown principal subgroup membership indicators with principal scores and estimate principal effects using ordinary least squares (OLS) regression with interactions.
-We will refer to the estimators presented here as ``\textsc{geepers}'': generalized estimating equations for principal effects using regressions. \textsc{geepers} estimates rely on correct specification of regression functions, but unlike common fully-parametric methods, they make no assumptions about the shape of the distribution of regression errors.
-Unlike principal score weighting, \textsc{geepers} does not assume principal ignorability, and admits to sandwich-style standard error estimates, which we provide in the appendix.
+We will refer to the estimators presented here as ``\textsc{geepers}'': general estimating equations for principal effects using regressions. \textsc{geepers} estimates rely on the correct specification of regression functions, but unlike common fully-parametric methods, they make no assumptions about the shape of the distribution of regression errors.
+Unlike principal score weighting,~\textsc{geepers} does not assume principal ignorability and admits to sandwich-style standard error estimates~\citep{stefanskiBoos}, which we provide in the appendix.
+Unlike any principal stratification estimator we are aware of,~\geepers~estimates are based on widely-used regression techniques, making them easy to compute, check, and understand for researchers without an extensive background in statistics.
+Existing methods fail to meet three needs: (1) accessibility, (2) robustness, and (3) model flexibility.~\textsc{geepers} addresses all three.

-This paper focuses on a special case of principal stratification---one-way, binary non-compliance---that is, there are only two principal strata, and principal stratum membership is observable in one treatment arm, but not in the other.
-This scenario would occur if, say, subjects in the control arm of a study had no access to the treatment, and not all subjects assigned to the treatment arm actually received the full treatment.
-While such a setup may represent the simplest and easiest principal stratification problem, we believe it is a common scenario.
-Moreover, we believe that the methods developed here can extend to more complex scenarios, which we leave to future work.
+This work advances the literature in three ways: first, it makes an explicit connection between principal score methods, M-estimation, and semi-parametric estimation of principal effects using auxiliary data.
+Second, it provides a general estimator that relies on two of the most familiar tools in the applied education researcher's toolbox: linear and logistic regression.
+The \textsc{geepers} method can therefore make principal stratification methods accessible to a much broader range of applied education researchers.
+Lastly, this work includes an extensive simulation study that compares \textsc{geepers} to parametric mixture modeling and principal score weighting under a range of favorable and challenging scenarios.
+The simulation demonstrates the strengths and weaknesses of each method and the trade-offs between them.